lsshym/large-file-upload/README.md

 **Parameters**:

 - `file: File` - The file for which to generate the hash.
-- `customChunkSize?: number` - Custom chunk size (in MB) for hashing.
-Optional.

 **Returns**:

-- `Promise<{ hash: string; chunkSize: number }>` - A promise that resolves to an object containing the hash and chunk size.
+- `Promise<string>` - A promise that resolves to an object containing the hash and chunk size.

 ### `UploadHelper`